LFamer/LFamer.github.io/README.md

 4. View your online resume online page.

 Finally, the resume website page is built successfully which follows the principles of Andrew Etter&#39;s book.
-If you want to get more information about modern technical writing principles, you can read this book which you can find under More Resources.
+If you want to get more information about modern technical writing principles, you can read this book which you can find under [More Resources].(#More Resources).

 ### **More Resources**